 4. Make a “get to the hospital” plan

 Talk to your partner about your “get to the hospital plan.”

-If this is your first baby then you should know what to do if you start labor when the husband is at work and you’re at home.
+If this is your first baby then you should know what to do if you start labor while you’re partner is at work and you’re at home.

-You should not be driving yourself to the hospital when you are in labor, that is a very dangerous thing to do.
+You should not be driving yourself to the hospital when you are in labor.

 To avoid an ambulance bill, have a plan of action and have your husband/partner be ready to leave work at the drop of a hat when you call.

 Most employers will be very accommodating to the birth of a new baby and should have no problem if a worker needs to take off during the day to go have a baby.

 Make sure you know your route to the hospital too and have an alternate route in mind just in case there is annoying construction or a traffic jam during your drive to the hospital.

 5. Take a hospital tour

 Most hospitals have an option for new moms to take a hospital tour before delivery day.